 Ravenscroft pays homage to the grandeur of its natural setting with a timeless elegance that is truly captivating, for it is not only seen with the eye, but also felt with the heart.

-The Estate is located in one of the most prestigious areas in Montecito, amongst the large and old grand estates of its same historic pedigree, directly adjacent the 34 acre Lotus, providing a private and serene setting, while being less than 2 miles to beaches and the Miramar and Four Season Resort Hotels.
+The Estate is located in one of the most prestigious areas in Montecito, among the large and grand estates of its same historic pedigree, directly adjacent the 34 acre Lotus, providing a very private and serene setting, while being less than 2 miles to beaches and the Miramar and Four Season Resort Hotels.